Roman Protasevich: Personal life

 Protasevich was born on 5 May 1995 in Minsk, Belarus.
 He moved to Poland in 2019.

-Protasevich's father Dmitry is a Belarusian army reserve officer and a lecturer at a Belarusian military academy.
-He was stripped of his military rank and awards by a personal decree of President Alexander Lukashenko on 6 May 2021.
+His father is a Belarusian army reserve officer and a lecturer at a Belarusian military academy; he was stripped of his military rank and awards by a personal decree of President Alexander Lukashenko on 6 May 2021.
 Protasevich's parents moved to join their son in Poland in August 2020.

 Protasevich was in a relationship with Sofia Sapega, a Russian citizen, who was also detained by Belarusian authorities on 23 May 2021.
-According to Sapega's mother, she and Protasevich had known each other for about six months prior to his arrest in May 2021.
-Sapega was born in Vladivostok, Russia, but has spent most of her life in Belarus.
-At the time of her arrest, she was an international law student at the European Humanities University in Vilnius.
+According to Sapega's mother, she and Protasevich had known each other for about six months prior to their arrests in May 2021.
+Protasevich's relationship with Sapega eventually ended, and Protasevich married another woman in May 2022.

 Career

 Opposition activism and work in Belarus (2011–2019)

-Protasevich has been an opposition activist and participated in protests since the early 2010s, when he was detained several times.
+Protasevich has been an anti-government activist and has participated in protests since the early 2010s, leading to several arrests.

 Since 2011, he has been a member of the Young Front opposition organization.
 He co-administered a major group in VKontakte, a social network, in opposition to President Alexander Lukashenko until 2012, when it was hacked by the authorities.
-For a month he took part in the Euromaidan protests.
+For a month, he took part in the Euromaidan protests.

 Protasevich studied journalism at Belarusian State University until he was expelled in 2018.
 In 2017, he was accused of participating in an unauthorized event in Kurapaty, but he proved in court that he had an alibi for that day.
-In an interview, he said he was a reporter for several major Belarusian media for several years.
+In an interview, he said he was a reporter for several major Belarusian media outlets for several years.
 He also worked for Radio Free Europe/Radio Liberty's Belarus channel from 2017 to 2018.
 He had been a Václav Havel Fellow in Journalism in Prague, co-sponsored by the broadcaster.

-In March 2019, Protasevich was a photographer for Euroradio.fm at the meeting of prime ministers of Austria (Sebastian Kurz) and Belarus (Sergey Rumas) in Minsk.
+In March 2019, Protasevich was a photographer for Euroradio.fm at a meeting of the prime ministers of Austria (Sebastian Kurz) and Belarus (Sergey Rumas) in Minsk.
 In addition to taking photos, he made at least one video report for Euroradio about Chechen refugees trying to move to the EU through Belarus.